MicrosoftDocs/azure-docs/articles/aks/concepts-network.md

 ### Compare network models

-Both kubenet and Azure CNI provide network connectivity for your AKS clusters.
-However, there are advantages and disadvantages to each.
-At a high level, the following considerations apply:
+While Azure CNI Overlay is the recommended network option, it is important to consider the advantages and disadvantages of each.
+Please consider the following:

+* **Azure CNI Overlay**

+  * Uses a virtual IP space for Pods, reducing VNet usage.
+  * Can be used with Cilium.
+  * Routing happens in the Azure network fabric, eliminating need for dependencies like Azure Route Tables.
+  * Offers the highest scalability option of any cluster configuration.

+* **Azure CNI**

+  * Pods get full virtual network connectivity and can be directly reached via their private IP address from connected networks.
+  * Requires more IP address space.
+  * Cannot be used with Ciilum unless using the Dynamic IP Allocation feature

 * **kubenet**

   * Conserves IP address space.
   * Uses Kubernetes internal or external load balancers to reach pods from outside of the cluster.
-  * You manually manage and maintain user-defined routes (UDRs).
   * Maximum of 400 nodes per cluster.

-* **Azure CNI**

-  * Pods get full virtual network connectivity and can be directly reached via their private IP address from connected networks.
-  * Requires more IP address space.

 The following behavior differences exist between kubenet and Azure CNI: